emeuc3m/A_star_visualization/README.md

 This project consists of a visualization on how the A* algorithm works.

+To run it, just download the astar.exe file, there is no need to download the whole project nor to have python installed in your computer.

 Controls:
 - First left click: set start point.
 - Second left click: set goal.